Ken Noguchi: Environmental work

 During Noguchi's Everest climb, he was surprised to find that the mountain was in desperate need of cleaning.
 In an interview, he remarked, "Before going, I always saw images of beautiful Everest on TV.
 I thought it would be like that.
 But once I got there, I found litter everywhere."
 After completing the climb, he organized a group of climbers to begin removing litter.
 The team succeeded in removing approximately 8 tons of garbage, including over 400 discarded oxygen containers.
 He returned to Everest in 2001 to continue cleaning the mountain and it was reported that 1.6 tons of litter was removed, including 84 empty oxygen containers.

 Hoping to bring the effort to his homeland of Japan, he gave televised interviews to showcase the problems of Everest.
 He has expressed his feeling that governments should place a greater focus on environmental education, integrating it into standard curricula.
 His goal was to inspire others to clean up Mount Fuji, which collects a large amount of trash as a major tourist attraction.
 He repeatedly referred to the state of the mountain as a "disgrace" of a national symbol.
 Continuing efforts are being made to remove litter and sewage from Mount Fuji.
 He talked about his ongoing environmental work in his second book, Hyakumankai no Konchikusho (100万回のコンチクショー, A Million Curses), published by Shueisha International in 2002.

 In 2005, a project began with the goal of cleaning Manaslu, a mountain that has a long history of Japanese ascents.
 The project attracted the attention of former Japanese prime minister Ryutaro Hashimoto.
 He expressed his gratitude to Noguchi for working on Mount Fuji and his hope for a more environmentally conscious future.

-Although his efforts have never been praised by his peers or relevant international organizations due to enormous amounts of funds he received for each of his project, he has been vocal about his right wing ideology in politics.
-In December 13, 2019, he criticized Greta Thunberg, a Nobel-prize candidate and environmental activist who has been chosen as Times 2019 Person of the Year, for getting on a train.
-He wrote, "Apparently, she is getting on the train.
-A person who says no to air flight should say no to cars.
-I thought there was no means of transportation other than a cab, if not a yacht."